CJ4n/Expense-Tracker/README.md

 # Expense-Tracker

-Desktop app design to keep track of your expenses.
+esktop app design to help you keep track of your expenses.

 For now you can add and brows your expenes history.